docker/compose/BUILDING.md

 If you need to update a golden file simply do `go test ./... -test.update-golden`.

 ### End-to-end tests
-To run e2e tests, the Compose CLI binary need to be build.
+To run e2e tests, the Compose CLI binary needs to be built.
 All the commands to run e2e tests propose a version with the prefix `build-and-e2e` to first build the CLI before executing tests.

 Note that this requires a local Docker Engine to be running.